 It sounds as though he is using something that is causing an allergic reaction.
 I'd advise getting him tested for allergies - from food to clothing to shampoos and household cleaners.
 Good luck!

 I suffer from severe itching also and have found hot showers to help.
 One thing I have found is tea tree oil by itself or added to a little unscented lotion (I use a homemade goats milk lotion I buy from someone on EBAY).
 The tea tree oil by itselt is very strong smelling and you may feel a tingling sensation on your skin.
-If you are sensitive, add some to the lotion and then apply it.
-Also Benedryl makes a clear gel that is good for itchy skin.
-Good luck, I remeber hearing somewhere though that chronic itching is a sign of kidney or liver problems, so you may want to look into it further.

 He probably should see a dermatologist.

 I've had itchy skin for three yrs. now and the allergist can't seem to find a cause.
 I've had many skin tests and was even referred to a cancer specialist and had a bone marrow biopsy to check for a type of leukemia that causes itchy skin.
 Thankfully, that test was negative.
 No one seems to know what is causing the itching, and it gets to the point that it is almost painful.
 I have tried all kinds of lotions.
 I get two to four allergy shots a week.
 Any suggestions?

 I also have itchy skin and almost anything can set it off.
 Zyrtec worked very well for me(no more itching) but is by prescription only and expensive.
 Generic Claritan (found at Target) also works very well and does not make me drowsy.
 It's worth a try(you can get a box for $1.99).